newbiehre/TokenTransferIndexerApp/README.md

 Ensure a valid api key value is provided here before running this test.

 ### Warning
-The following test doesn't consistently pass Erc721SubscriptionServiceTest's Batch Processing test "Should not need to verify contract address (call checkIfErc721())) if found in database" (root path: src/test/kotlin/com/example/demo/services/subscription/Erc721SubscriptionServiceTest.kt).
+The following test doesn't consistently pass on the first go:
+- Erc721SubscriptionServiceTest's Batch Processing test
+"Should not need to verify contract address (call checkIfErc721())) if found in database" (root path: src/test/kotlin/com/example/demo/services/subscription/Erc721SubscriptionServiceTest.kt).
-Run it again and it almost always pass.
-Apologies for the inconvenience for the time being.
+- Run it again and it will almost always pass.
+Apologies for the inconvenience.
+For future works, I would fix this.

 ### Usage
 To run all tests: